batoxpr/introtoim/Assignment 5: Mid-term Documentation.md

 BACKGROUND STORY
 The story takes place in an alternate universe where cyborgs and humans can communicate with each other through a website named “cyborg.io”
 The player is a human who is a user of this website.
 On the website, the player has become friends with a particular cyborg “247.”
 The cyborg lives on a planet called “Jubilee”.
 The cyborg comes to the earth to visit their friend.
 During the long intergalactic travel to the earth, the cyborg’s body parts are damaged and wounded.
-The player’s mission is to help fix their friend and rehabilitate them to help them function properly on the earth.
+The player’s mission is to help fix their friend and rehabilitate them to function properly on the earth.

 DESIGN
 - The cyborg will have a heart shaped device named “Electra” that will help them express their emotions and communicate with humans.